 Guest post by Professor Carrie Leonetti.* Professor Leonetti is a professor of criminal and constitutional law at the University of Oregon School of Law and the Director of the Oregon Criminal Justice Advocacy Project.
 She was the Executive Technical Editor of CR-CL in 1999-2000.
+This post is an abbreviated version of Professor Leonetti’s full-length article of the same name, forthcoming in 101 Marquette L. Rev. (Fall 2017).

 The last several decades have seen a lockstep march by Congress and the Supreme Court to foreclose federal-court review of even meritorious federal constitutional challenges to state criminal-justice procedures.
 The current iteration of the federal habeas-corpus statute, the vehicle by which most federal constitutional challenges to state criminal adjudication arrive in (or are kept from) federal court precludes federal-court review of the constitutionality of the conduct of state trials for a host of reasons, including: a strict statute of limitations, bars to review arising from the failure to exhaust state remedies and the default of independent state procedural rules, strict limits on when federal habeas courts may hold evidentiary hearings, and a highly deferential standard of review for state court rulings.
 The result is that a review on the merits of an inmate’s claim that a state court violated the federal constitution in adjudicating a criminal case is the unicorn of federal jurisdiction: lots of people dream of seeing one, but almost no one ever does.